All Products

 Solution 1: Use the sysctl interface to change parameter values in the nf_conntrack module

-Estimate the nf_conntrack_max value required for applications in advance, and change the parameter values in the nf_conntrack module by using the sysctl interface.
-The following commands are used for reference.
+Estimate the nf_conntrack_max value required for applications in advance and run sysctl commands to change the parameter values in the nf_conntrack module.
+Sample commands:

 Note

-If your business requires a large number of concurrent connections, which are mainly short-lived connections, we recommend that you increase the values of the nf_conntrack_max and nf_conntrack_buckets parameters.
-This helps prevent excessive connections from exhausting the entries in the nf_conntrack hash table.
-In most cases, the nf_conntrack_max parameter value is four times the nf_conntrack_buckets parameter value.
+• If your applications involve a large number of concurrent short-lived connections, follow the following suggestions when you change parameter values: To prevent excessive connections from exhausting the entries in the nf_conntrack hash table, we recommend that you increase the values of the nf_conntrack_max and nf_conntrack_buckets parameters.
+In most cases, we recommend that the value of the nf_conntrack_max parameter is four times the value of the nf_conntrack_buckets parameter.

 • We recommend that you change the values of the nf_conntrack_buckets and nf_conntrack_max parameters together.
-If you change only the value of the nf_conntrack_max parameter, the linked list on the hash table may be long, and query efficiency becomes low.
+If you change only the value of the nf_conntrack_max parameter, the linked list on the hash table may be long, which will reduce query efficiency.
 If you change only the value of the nf_conntrack_buckets parameter, the preceding packet dropping issue persists.

-Scenario 2: Use the Iptables utility to filter connections that do not need to be tracked
+Solution 2: Use the Iptables utility to filter out connections that do not need to be tracked

-Run the following commands to add the "-j notrack" action to Iptables rules to filter connections that do not need to be tracked.
-This method removes the records of the connections that do not need to be tracked from the hash table, which prevents excessive connections from causing "kernel: nf_conntrack: table full, dropping packet" errors.
-This is because the "-j notrack" action takes effect directly on the corresponding connections.
+Run the following commands to add the -j NOTRACK parameter to Iptables rules to filter out connections that do not need to be tracked.
+This method removes the records of the connections that do not need to be tracked from the hash table and prevents excessive connections from causing "kernel: nf_conntrack: table full, dropping packet" errors.

 sudo iptables -t raw -A PREROUTING -p udp -j NOTRACK